Libraries Technical Services Building

 I came to Rutgers from the Brookings Institution (Washington, DC) where I had spent 16 years in various roles, starting as a research programmer assigned to, and later directing, national surveys related to the American education system (higher education and charter schools).
 For many years I taught statistical methods to social scientists just out of graduate school.
 I established the Brookings website in late 1994 (when most everyone considered it just another toy for tech types), and directed it as it grew into a multimillion dollar operation by 2009.

 In parallel with my tenure at Brookings, I also worked as a White House correspondent during the Balkan Wars for Radio Free Europe's South Slavic Service (in Serbian).
 I have created several documentaries (including one on the Pueblo Nations and a 2x56-minute film on Charles Simonyi, the former Microsoft Chief Engineer and the only private space traveler who made two trips to the International Space Station) for Duna Television, a Hungarian-speaking global, satellite-based channel.
 Since 1991, I have maintained a Sunday column in Magyar Szó, a Hungarian-language daily newspaper published in Novi Sad (Vojvodina, Serbia).

-At the outset of my career, I edited Új Symposion, an arts & social issues magazine published in the former Yugoslavia and well-known in Central Europe as the only venue where Western ideas of art, philosophy, and social thinking were freely printed in a major Hungarian-language publishing house, way before the 1989 wave of democratic transitions elsewhere in Eastern Europe.
+At the outset of my career, I edited Új Symposion, an arts, letters, and social issues magazine published in the former Yugoslavia and well-known in Central Europe as the only venue where Western ideas of art, philosophy, and social thinking were freely printed in a major Hungarian-language publishing house, way before the 1989 wave of democratic transitions elsewhere in Eastern Europe.